 Become part of the conversation

-Use social media outlets to zoom in onto certain groups that you believe your brand can particularly appeal to.
+Use social media outlets to zoom in on certain groups that you believe your brand can particularly appeal to.
 Discuss what they discuss, know them intimately – what makes them tune out and what tingles their fire.

 Be adventurous, not insane.
 Seriously.
 Your ability to prepare for that which you may not be able to prevent will be crucial to making it through the first two years.
-You will be thrown curveballs from every direction, and it may feel like you’re at war, so armour up with a comprehensive business insurance.
+You will be thrown curveballs from every direction, and it may feel like you’re at war, so armour up with comprehensive business insurance.

 Keep your eyes open